 1. Get Notifications for Changing Flight Prices and save your itineraries

-If you want to travel but you haven’t booked yet, I suggest you to track down flight prices, the prices fluctuate quite a bit, and if you want to swoop in and scoop up the best deal, this is the best way.
+If you want to travel but you haven’t booked yet, I suggest you track down flight prices, the prices fluctuate quite a bit, and if you want to swoop in and scoop up the best deal, this is the best way.

 Track your flight in advance, and pay attention at fluctuating prices especially when you’re close to your selected time.
 Google Flights makes this very easy to do, because you have the possibility to save your itineraries.